Central Macedonia: Tourism

 Central Macedonia is Greece's fourth-most-popular tourist region and the most popular destination that is not an island.
 The Chalkidiki peninsula is Macedonia's most popular beach destination, combining 550 km of sandy beaches with dense forests.
 There were 116 Blue Flag beaches in Macedonia in 2018, 85 of which were in Chalkidiki.
 Chalkidiki is also home to Mount Athos, which is an important center of religious tourism.
 Pieria combines extensive plains, high mountains and sandy beaches and the region's beauty gives it a great potential for further tourist development.
 It is estimated that 10,000 people climb Mount Olympus each year, most of them reaching only the Skolio summit.
 Most climbs of Mount Olympus start from the town of Litochoro, which took the name City of Gods because of its location at the foot of the mountain.
-Central Macedonia is home to the ancient city of Aigai (modern day Vergina), one of Greece's 18 UNESCO World Heritage sites, which was the first capital of ancient Greek kingdom of Macedon.
+Central Macedonia is home to the ancient city of Aigai (modern day Vergina), one of Greece's 18 UNESCO World Heritage sites, which was the first capital of ancient Greek kingdom of Macedonia.
 In 336 BC Philip II was assassinated in Aigai's theatre and his son, Alexander the Great, was proclaimed king.
 The most important recent finds were made in 1977 when the burial sites of several kings of Macedon were found, including the tomb of Philip II of Macedon.
 It is also the site of an extensive royal palace.
 The archaeological museum of Vergina was built to house all the artifacts found at the site and is one of the most important museums in Greece.
 Pella, which replaced Aigai as the capital of Macedon in the fourth century BC, is also located in Central Macedonia, as well as Dion in Pieria and Amphipolis.
-These are important poles for cultural tourism.
+These are important destinations for cultural tourism.
 Thessaloniki is home to numerous notable Byzantine monuments, including the Paleochristian and Byzantine monuments of Thessaloniki, a UNESCO World Heritage Site, as well as several Roman, Ottoman and Sephardic Jewish structures.
 Apart from being the cultural center of Macedonia, Thessaloniki is also a hub for urban tourism and gastronomy.